-Southern peas and butterbeans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.
+Southern peas and butter beans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.

 I had never heard of field peas until I moved to the South.
 Green peas, I knew, so I just figured field peas were another name for peas.
 Apparently not!

-Shell beans are one of the highlights of summer and they are good.
+Shell beans are one of the highlights of a southern summer and they are good.
 They are low in fat and loaded with protein, potassium and fiber.
 These petite vegetables are all different and yet incredibly similar at the same time.
 They come in multiple shapes, sizes and colors.
-They are confusingly referred to as peas, beans, or both, and they are a much revered staple in Southern cooking.
-Since the spring green pea is not well suited to the Deep South‘s infamously hot and humid weather, field peas or cowpeas thrived in this type of weather and became more popular.
+They are confusingly referred to as peas, beans or both, and they are a much revered staple in Southern cooking.
+Since the spring green pea is not well suited to the Deep South‘s infamously hot and humid weather, field peas or cowpeas thrive in this type of weather and, therefore, popular.
+Every region has its favorites, which are the result of localized seed saving.
+They come in a wide array of shapes, sizes and colors with curious names, such as Red Ripper, Stick Ups, Myrtles, Old Timer and Dixie Lee.
+Their flavors are remarkably distinct, ranging from “hints of cardamom to boiled peanuts.”

 Field peas, however, were not always so highly regarded.
 They were known to have spread to Florida from the West Indies around 1700 and to the Carolinas by 1714.
-Field peas came to the west with the slaves from Africa and, because of the field peas ability to adapt to southern tropical conditions, the vegetable became a staple.
+Field peas came with the slaves from Africa and, because of the field peas ability to adapt to southern tropical conditions, the vegetable became a staple.
 The importance of field peas in the southern diet cannot be overstated.
 Rivaled only by corn, these little legumes have saved many poor farmers from starvation more times than can be counted.
 Nutritious field peas provided the backbone of their diet when the only meat on the table was what seasoned the vegetables.

 During the Civil War, salt was scarce and those with several hogs had no way to preserve the meat after the slaughter.
 Without meat, protein-rich field peas became the primary source of nourishment.
-Many unfortunate Southerners in the path of Union General William Tecumseh Sherman’s, March to the See, had their livestock slaughtered and their crops and storehouses burned.
+Many unfortunate Southerners in the path of the Union’s March to the See had their livestock slaughtered and their crops and storehouses burned.
+Field peas were left untouched, however, because they were considered food for the livestock and slaves.
+Aristocratic Southerners, who had previously scorned the humble field pea, now found them the last resort against starvation.
+Superb taste, rather than desperation, have driven the consumption of field peas across boundaries of race and class ever since.

 How the Peas are Packaged at the Farmer’s Market